-- The investment universe's ESG rating, so as to verify that the global ESG rating of the Sub-Fund overperforms that of the benchmark. - "Solutions" the proportion of companies in the Sub-Fund meeting the "Solutions" revenue threshold. - "Transition" the proportion of companies in the Sub-Fund displaying strong climate governance, which may include but not limited to, the percentage of companies setting or committing to emission reduction goals which align to Science Based Targets.
+- "Solutions" the proportion of companies in the Sub-Fund meeting the "Solutions" revenue threshold. - "Transition" the proportion of companies in the Sub-Fund displaying strong climate governance, which may include but not limited to, the percentage of companies setting or committing to emission reduction goals which align to Science Based Targets.